amritpalkaur7623/Induction_Program/README.md

 After that we proceeded to ME Seminar hall and attended our lecture of BEEE by *Madam Prof. Harminder Kaur*.
 She taught us the subject very well.
 She started the syllabus with the chapter DC Circuit.
 She made a very good explanation.
 I understood each and every topic.Then there was a P2P session which was very much an interactive session.

+***

+# _Day 7_

+### _Millets: Super Food_

+First of all we had a lecture by *Mrs. Shaffy Makkar*.
+Her topic was Millets: Super Food.
+She told us about how important is it to include millets in our diet.
+She told us about the different types of millets, how these cure type 1 and 2 diabetes.
+She told us that millets contain high fibre and protein content.
+These only became less popular after Green Revolution.
+So now its the need to again include millets in our diet to stay fit and healthy.

+Then we had our Mathematics Lecture by *Prof. Gagandeep Lotey*.
+She is a very talented teacher.
+She made many concepts of mathematics clear to us by giving real life examples.
+She interacted with us in a very beautiful manner.

+***